openmobilityfoundation/mobility-data-specification/mobility-data-specification.md

-# Transportation Technical Specification
+# Mobility Data Specification

 ## Meta:
-* The following document lays out two possible implementations of the Transportation Technical Specification. `v0.1` is a provider implemented API that the Municipality will query. `v0.2` is a municipality implmented API that the provider will query and integrate with during operations.
+* The following document lays out two possible implementations of the Mobility Data Specification. `v0.1` is a provider implemented API for data exchange and operational information that the Municipality will query. `v0.2` is a municipality implmented API that the provider will query and integrate with during operations.

 * At the onset of the program, `v0.1` will be required, with phasing to `v0.2` at a time to be announced.

-# Transportation 2.0 Technical Specification v0.1
+# Mobility Data Specification v0.1

 This specification contains a data standard for Mobility as a Service providers to define an API that a municipality can access during the pilot phases of a program.

-* Authors: Hunter Owens, Jose Elias, Marcel Porras, John Ellis, Todd Petersen
+* Authors: LADOT

 * Date: 23 May 2018